apache/arrow-cookbook/python/source/index.rst

 Apache Arrow Python Cookbook
 ============================

-The Apache Arrow Cookbook is a collection of recipes to solve the most common tasks that users might need to perform the "arrow way", trying to document robust and well performing solutions to those tasks.
+The Apache Arrow Cookbook is a collection of recipes which demonstrate how to solve many common tasks that users might need to perform when working with arrow data.
+The examples in this cookbook will also serve as robust and well performing solutions to those tasks.

 .. toctree::
    :maxdepth: 2